Caleb Benenoch: Tampa Bay Buccaneers

 Benenoch was selected by the Tampa Bay Buccaneers in the fifth round, 148th overall, of the 2016 NFL draft.
 He played in five games as a rookie, earning his first career start at the right guard position in Week 10 against the Chicago Bears in place of the injured Kevin Pamphile.

 In 2018, Benenoch was named the Buccaneers starting right guard, starting all 16 games.

 On September 10, 2019, Benenoch was released by the Buccaneers.

 New England Patriots (first stint)

 On September 17, 2019, Benenoch signed with the New England Patriots.
-On October 1, 2019, he was released.
+On October 1, he was released by the Patriots.

 Carolina Panthers

 On October 1, 2019, Benenoch was claimed off waivers by the Carolina Panthers.
-He was released on October 22, 2019.
+He was released by Carolina on October 22.

 Dallas Cowboys

-Benenoch was signed by the Dallas Cowboys on December 1, 2019, after a season-ending injury to Connor Williams.
-He was released on December 14, 2019.
+Benenoch was signed by the Dallas Cowboys on December 1, 2019, following a season-ending injury to Connor Williams.
+He was released by the Cowboys on December 14.